xtaran/unburden-home-dir/docs/pgp.md

 ----------------------------

-The PGP/GnuPG key used for signing Git tags and reporting security bugs in a encrypted way isthe key `0x2517B724C5F6CA9953296E612FF9CD59612616B5` (or its most recent subkey).
+The PGP/GnuPG key used for signing Git tags and reporting security bugs in an encrypted way is the key `0x2517B724C5F6CA9953296E612FF9CD59612616B5` (or its most recent subkey).